radius-project/radius/pkg/cli/cmd/README.md

 Any functionality that needs to be shared should be moved to another location outside of `pkg/cli/cmd`.

+Make sure to run `make test-validate-cli` to get the test coverage for the file you have added tests.

 ## Template

 Here's a useful template for a new (blank) command.